Evan Roberts (minister): Later life

 Though a Welsh speaker, Roberts convalesced in England, at the home of Jessie Penn-Lewis.
 He lived in Brighton for some years from 1921.
 People longed for him to return to Wales, but he became convinced that the work of intercession was vital.
 He gave himself to prayer and believed that he reached more this way.
 There are accounts of how he continued the mission especially on his knees and with his publications (co-authored with Penn-Lewis) that encouraged the missionary growth of the 20th century.
 Some felt hurt that he had somehow abandoned Wales.
 Penn-Lewis, an evangelist, tried to convince Roberts that some of the signs and wonders that occurred during the revival were not of God.
-Accusations of his having no theological or ministry training may have hindered his ability to stay on track amidst a clamour for his time, but there is no doubting the remarkable sense of the presence of God in his ministry.
+Accusations of his having no theological or ministry training may have hindered his ability to stay on track amidst a clamour for his time.

 Around 1926, one of the former members of Roberts' team arranged meetings for him at Loughor, where the revival began.
 Not only were people converted to a faith in Christ, but there were "signs" following his preaching, including healing the sick and casting out demons.
 This characterised each of his rare public appearances in later years.
-When he was asked to pray at his father's funeral in 1928, witnesses said his prayer was like an electric-like force, so great, in fact, that they thought revival would break out again.
+When he was asked to pray at his father's funeral in 1928, witnesses said his prayer was an electric-like force, so great, in fact, that they thought revival would break out again.